 Thank you for your interest in this ebook and for purchasing it.
 We are only at the entrance of what’s to come.
 The things our three authors (above) divulge appear in the book Alert: For The Times, Book of Secrets.
 These interpretations are not conjectural.

 This is the interior of Fr Wingate’s little Chapel, where he says mass every day.

-As I was listening to an old Benny Goodman radio recording, I couldn’t help wonder about what I had learned from the past.
+As I was listening to an old Benny Goodman radio recording, I could not help wonder about what I had learned from the past.
 There are several things about Reverend Andrew Wingate I learned.
 This web page is one of the best sources on the Catholic priest Rev. Andrew Wingate, and most of the source material on this page is not found on any other venue, physical or digital.
 He is a pious, devout man.
 Deeply religious.
 He once worked for the US Army.
 He possesses a unique history.
-Did you know Fr.
-Wingate had met Saint Pope John Paul several times and the Pope regarded him highly?
+Did you know Reverend Wingate had met Saint Pope John Paul II several times and the Pope regarded him highly?
 That has been a secret, until now.
 He is a mystery mystic.
 And, Washington DC has a dossier on him.

 For young people, he seems a reactionary priest.
 Nevertheless, he possesses an ominous gift of telling us what is in store.
 Do not go by just what you find on the internet elsewhere, for it is shallow, and does not provide authentic words on what he has to say, especially regarding the story of Fatima.